Selection Principles for Gaia: Diversity Reservoirs

 \subsection{Climate Refugia}

 The Earth's climate is not uniform.
 This simple fact means that species (microbes or more complex organisms) can retreat to more hospitable regions in the face of unfavourable climatic changes or advance into more hospitable regions as climate improves.
 Bennet and Provan \cite{Bennett:2008} identify numerous types of \textit{refugia}.
 The classical refugia refer to small regions where species of flora \cite{Bennett:1991} and fauna \cite{Kotlik:2006,Sommer:2006} survived glaciations, though with greatly reduced numbers.
-After these glaciations species expanded their range again and this `bottleneck' is visible in the genetic diversity of the present day population.
-Refugia reduce intra-species variation (though the situation is complex, with high intra-species diversity in former refugia and areas of admixture between re-expanding populations \cite{Petit:2003}).
-Crucially for us, these refugia maintain ecosystem variation i.e. species diversity.

 Cryptic refugia are favourable microclimates or low population densities in the inhospitable region, so that species do not go completely extinct in these areas \cite{Stewart:2001}.
-This seems to be the case for some European tree species during the last glaciation \cite{Willis:2004}.
-The fact that species do not totally vanish across their previous range has important consequences for evolutionary divergence and speciation \cite{Stewart:2008}.
-Another significant way species move in response to unfavourable conditions to shift not only latitude, but also altitude \cite{Bennett:1991,Petit:2003}.

 Isolated local refugia are sometimes refereed to as \textit{microrefugia} \cite{Rull:2009,Dobrowski:2011} to distinguish e.g. the Iberian peninsula as a potential refugium during northern glaciation from e.g. a favourable micro-climate in a sheltered coastal area.
 We can also have the inverse: what is hostile for one species may be ideal for another, so as one species expands from its refugium another may contract.
 For example we currently observe altitudinal migrations of species, some going uphill, some going down \cite{Blake:2000}.